sollano/forestmangr/cran-comments.md

 ## Release summary

-This is a small patch release fixing bugs discovered in the previous release, adds vignettes in portuguese and english, and a new function.
+This is a small patch released to remove a call to the order function, as requested, and to add two experimental functions.

 It also fixes the check notes on CRAN.

 ## Test environments
-* local Windows install, R 3.6.3
+* local Windows install, R 4.0.3
 * ubuntu 16.04.6 LTS (on travis-ci)
 * win-builder (devel and release)
 *R-hub